List of Invader Zim episodes: Pilot

 A pilot for Invader Zim was produced for Nickelodeon in 1999, featuring Billy West as the voice of Zim.
 However, because he was too busy with Futurama at the time, West was replaced by Richard Steven Horvitz in the series proper.
 It was first released publicly as a special feature on the Invader Zim Vol. 1: Doom Doom Doom DVD set on May 11, 2004.
-The pilot made its television debut simulcast on Nickelodeon and Nicktoons on December 24, 2011, as part of their "Nicktoon's Winter Funderland" block and the "Nicktoons on Nickelodeon block".
+The pilot made its television debut on Nicktoons on December 24, 2011, as part of their "Winter Funderland" block.

 Season 1 (2001–02)

 The first season of Invader Zim consists of twenty episodes, which are ordered below by production number and not their original broadcast order.Note: All episodes of the series were directed by Steve Ressel.

 Season 2 (2002; 2006)

 In August 2001, Nickelodeon officially renewed Invader Zim for a second season which was originally planned to consist of twenty episodes.
-In January 2002, Nickelodeon announced that they had plans to cancel the series.
-The series finished with a total of twenty-seven out of its initially contracted forty episodes, leaving several episodes unfinished.
+In January 2002, Nickelodeon announced that they had plans to cancel the series effective immediately.
+The series finished with a total of twenty-seven out of its initially contracted forty episodes, leaving a dozen episodes originally planned for the second season to be scrapped before they could be produced.
 The seventh episode of season two aired on Nickelodeon on December 10, 2002.
-The remaining six completed second season episodes were initially unreleased.
-These episodes would first be made available on DVD in 2004 and later made their television debut on the Nicktoons Network in 2006.
+The remaining six completed second season episodes were initially unreleased, but were made available on DVD in 2004 and later made their television debut on Nicktoons in 2006.